connctd/slate/source/index.html.md

 the resource owner (user), granting you a certain amount of permissions.

 ## Login

-The response will either have the status code 200 in case of success or 401 in case the supplied credentials can't be verified.
-In error cases a default error object is returned in the body.

 > **Request:** *Method:* POST *Url:* https://api.connctd.io/api/v1/auth/login *Content-Type:* application/json *Body:* see below